Ain Gordon: Career

 In May 2017, the Baryshnikov Arts Center premiered Gordon's Radicals in Miniature, which was made and performed in collaboration with Josh Quillen of So Percussion and focused on people Gordon knew in his youth who are now dead.
 The New York Times review of it reported that, "The people Mr. Gordon portrays weren't successful or all that skilled, but they were around while he was learning what an artist is and does, and how a gay man lives and dies.
 By telling their stories — in alliterative, associative prose that can sound a lot like poetry — Mr. Gordon is, of course, telling his own.
 This is autobiography disguised as séance, masquerading as eulogy, camouflaged as performance."
 A year later, the piece was presented as part of the International Festival of Arts & Ideas in New Haven, Connecticut, and has since been performed in a number of other venues.

-In 2020 Gordon and Quillen's began work on their second collaboration - Relics and Their Humans, about the death of Quillen's father from amyotrophic lateral sclerosis (ALS) - during the COVID pandemic.
+In 2020 Gordon and Quillen began work on their second collaboration - Relics and Their Humans, about the death of Quillen's father from amyotrophic lateral sclerosis (ALS) - during the COVID pandemic.
 It was performed in 2023 at the Krannert Center, and in 2024 at the Wexner Center, the La Mama Experimental Theatre Club in New York City, and at Arizona Live Arts at the University of Arizona.

 In May 2022, Gordon's play These Don't Easily Scatter was presented in Philadelphia at the William Way LGBT Community Center as past of Remembrance, an alternative memorial to the HIV/AIDS crisis of the 1970s in that city.
 The play subsequently had a showing at the Baryshnikov Arts Center in New York City.

 Aside from directing most of his plays, Gordon has directed the work of So Percussion, including where (we) live in 2013 and A Gun Show, which was performed at the Harvey Theater of the Brooklyn Academy of Music in late 2016, and works by choreographers Emily Johnson (Then A Cunning Voice And A Night We Spend Staring At The Stars and Shore) and Emily Coates (We and Tell Me Where It Comes From).